germangar/whook/README.md

 ETH/USDT pos 300 x3 kucoin000<br>
 kucoin000 ETH/USD close<br>

 Several orders can be included in the same alert, separated by line breaks.
+For example, you can send the orders for 2 different accounts in the same alert.

 #### As JSON message: